dgetka/wartime-diamondback/_texts/doc2.md

 permalink: /article2/
 ---

-During one of the coldest n:
-war games in the hills behind
-night from 7 ’til 11.
+During one of the coldest nights this year, the ROTC held war games in the hills behind the dairy buildings Wednesday night from 7 ’til 11.
 Selected sections carried out the lessons learned in military classes